tapananand/ktreat-gitbook/security/jwt.md

         secret)
 ```

 The algorithm specified in the Header is used for the Signature part.
 Signature makes sure that data hasn't been modified.
+The server uses the same algo to recalculate the Signature part and if it doesn't match the one received the data is deemed as modified.

+So if an attacker wants to tamper the data, he will have to guess the secret to send the valid Signature.
+If RS256 signature is used, he will need both Private and Public keys.

 Really useful debugging tool at: [https://jwt.io/\#debugger](https://jwt.io/#debugger)